jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 4. **Default Methods in Interfaces:**
-   - **Use Case:** Allows adding new methods to interfaces without breaking existing implementations.
+   - **Explanation:** Default methods allow interface authors to add new methods to interfaces without breaking existing implementations.
+They provide a way to extend interfaces over time.
    - **Example:**
      ```java
      public interface MyInterface {